charliecalvert/CloudNotes/Assignments/React/ReactMicroServices.md

 [srp]: https://en.wikipedia.org/wiki/Single_responsibility_principle
 [isp]: https://en.wikipedia.org/wiki/Interface_segregation_principle

+## Thumbsucker

+For now, you can just think of a microservice as a NodeJs Express app that is dedicated to some single purpose such as logging in a user, or querying a specific database.
+It is a way to modularize the server side of code.
+Not so important in small applications, but as applications get huge, being able to divide the server side into distinct services can be helpful.
+Can also help with maintenance.
+You don't have to update everything just one service.

 ## Build and Deploy

 Before going any further, let's understand what our application will look like when it is deployed.